spotlightpa/poor-richard/content/news/2019-10-23-lawmakers-abandon-bill.md

 +++
 draft = false
-hero-image = "img/uploads/captiol-3.jpeg"
+image = "2019/11/captiol-3.jpeg"
-hero-image-description = "Hours after an investigation Tuesday revealed millions of dollars in hidden campaign expenses by Pa. lawmakers, a House committee, at the request of GOP Senate leaders, attempted to further limit oversight.
-But on Wednesday, House Republicans said they would reverse course." hero-image-credit = "Kalim A. Bhatti/Philadelphia Inquirer" hero-image-size = "inline" published = 2019-10-23T22:00:00.000Z authors = ["Angela Couloumbis"] title = "Pa. lawmakers abruptly abandon attempt to limit public access to campaign expenses"
+image-description = "Hours after an investigation Tuesday revealed millions of dollars in hidden campaign expenses by Pa. lawmakers, a House committee, at the request of GOP Senate leaders, attempted to further limit oversight.
+But on Wednesday, House Republicans said they would reverse course." image-credit = "Kalim A. Bhatti/Philadelphia Inquirer" image-size = "inline" published = 2019-10-23T22:00:00.000Z authors = ["Angela Couloumbis"] title = "Pa. lawmakers abruptly abandon attempt to limit public access to campaign expenses"